In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 Let me give you a quick example:

-Let me also give a quick word of caution for those that are now discovering they are task-oriented: there is nowhere to hide in remote work.
+Let me also give a quick word of caution for those who are now discovering they are task-oriented: there is nowhere to hide in remote work.

 It’s a wake-up call to focus on doing the right things, not doing all the things right.